During this unit students will observe the structure and function of organisms along the coast and in the kelp forest.

 4th Grade Summary:

-Students will study the kelp forest habitat including, what kelp is, how animals that live in, around, or near the kelp forest utilize this habitat, and how students can help protect the kelp forest today and tomorrow.
+Students will study the kelp forest habitat including, what kelp is, how animals that live in, around, or near the kelp forest utilize this habitat, and how students can help protect the kelp forest today and in the future.

 During the Community Building Day in the classroom, students will be introduced to the kelp forest ecosystem and participate in a search and find activity to learn about different types of animals utilize the kelp forest.
 Students create a Discovery Bracelet to build on their belief that they are a unique individual who belongs to a community of scientists.
 The bracelets are built by student’s answering questions about their interests and then comparing them to other classmates.